 Another spice that is in this recipe is nigella, which comes from an annual flowering plant native to south and southwest Asia.
 Other names for it include black cumin, onion seed and kalonji.
 It’s hard to describe the flavor of nigella.
 Wikipedia describes them as “a combination of onions, black pepper and oregano, with a bitterness like mustard seeds.”
 The flavor is really unlike anything you’ve tasted before.
 It’s fantastic!
 I love to use it at every possible opportunity when I make Indian or Middle Eastern foods.
 It’s wonderful in curries and it positively transforms breads and potatoes.
 Nigella is commonly sprinkled on naan bread in India and is a wonderful spice to use in any “carb-based” dish.
 It’s adds a delicious dimension of flavor to this mango chutney.

 This chutney is great as a stand-alone spread, but it’s also fantastic to cook with.
-Here are two recipes using this chutney and more will come:
+Here are three recipes using this chutney and more will come:

 You’ll need about 4-5 ripe mangoes.